 - 1. SEM-Calaca Power Corporation (SCPC) was incorporated on November 19, 2009 to engage in the business of power generation.
 SCPC wholly-owned subsidiaries are: - a.
 SEM-Calaca RES Corporation (SCRC) was incorporated on September 14, 2009 to engage in the business of selling electricity primarily to contestable market; - b.
 Sem-Calaca Port Facilities Inc.1 (SPFI) was incorporated on December 20, 2022 to engage in the business of commercial ports and other activities; - 2.
 Southwest Luzon Power Generation Corporation (SLPGC) was incorporated on August 31, 2011 to engage in the business of power generation; - 3.
-SEM-Cal Industrial Park Developers Inc.1 (SIPDI) was incorporated on April 27, 2011 to engage the development of economic zone in accordance with Republic Act No. 7916, as amended, otherwise known as the Special Economic Zone Act of 1995; - 4.
-Semirara Materials and Resources, Inc. (formerly: Semirara Claystone Inc.)1 (SMRI) was incorporated on November 29, 2012 to engage in the business of manufacturing of other non-metallic mineral products, among others: - 5.
-Semirara Energy Utilities Inc.1 (SEUI) was incorporated on February 18, 2013 to perform qualified third-party functions as an alternative electric service provider authorized to serve remote and unviable areas: - 6.
+SEM-Cal Industrial Park Developers Inc.1 (SIPDI) was incorporated on April 27, 2011 to engage the development of economic zone in accordance with Republic Act No. 7916, as amended, otherwise known as the Special Economic Zone Act of 1995; - Semirara Material and Resource, Inc. 1 (SMRI) formerly known as Semirara Claystone Inc. (SCI) was incorporated on November 29, 2012 to engage in the business of manufacturing of cement, cement products, and pottery, among others; SEC approved the change in name of SCI to SMRI on April 15, 2022. - 5.
+Semirara Energy Utilities Inc.1 (SEUI) was incorporated on February 18, 2013 to perform qualified third-party functions as an alternative electric service provider authorized to serve remote and unviable areas; - 6.
 Southeast Luzon Power Generation Corporation1 (SELPGC) was incorporated on September 9, 2013 to engage in the business of power generation; and - 7.
-St. Raphael Power Generation Corporation (SRPGC) was incorporated on September 10, 2013 to engage in the business of power generation.
+St. Raphael Power Generation Corporation1 (SRPGC) was incorporated on September 10, 2013 to engage in the business of power generation.